TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: Background

 \subsection{Human-in-the-Loop Systems}

-\hitl systems integrate human judgement into automated pipelines and decision processes to improve accuracy, safety, and user trust, especially in high-risk and regulated domains~\citep{amershi2014power, mosqueira2023human}.
+\hitl systems integrate human judgment into automated workflows and decision processes to improve accuracy, safety, and user trust, especially in high-risk and regulated domains~\citep{amershi2014power, mosqueira2023human}.
 Rather than treating models as fully autonomous, \hitl systems enable iterative interaction in which users can guide, correct, and validate intermediate outputs.
-Interactive LLM interfaces such as PromptChainer~\citep{wu2022promptchainer} demonstrate the value of visual, user-steerable prompt pipelines.
-Such approaches emphasize transparency and controllability, enabling users to influence both the structure and execution of model-driven processes.

-In pharmaceutical research and development, regulatory guidance explicitly requires expert accountability for safety decisions, making full automation structually inappropriate regardless of performance~\citep{cook2014lessons}.
-Existing guidance emphasizes that automated systems must support, rather than replace, human judgement.
-We apply this constraint to \tsa, where erroneous assessments carry downstream consequences for patient safety and research resource allocation. \tool adopts a human-in-the-loop design in which user interaction is integrated at the level of modular report sections.
-Each section can be reviewed, edited, or regenerated independently, allowing experts to iteratively refine outputs while preserving traceability and provenance.
-This section-level interaction model enables early error detection and targeted correction, while maintaining the efficiency benefits of automated evidence retrieval and alignment.
-The concrete implementation of this design is described in \cref{sec:method:loop}.
+In pharmaceutical research and development, regulatory guidance explicitly requires expert accountability for safety decisions, making full automation structurally inappropriate regardless of performance~\citep{cook2014lessons}.
+Existing guidance emphasizes that automated systems must support, rather than replace, human judgment.
+We apply this constraint to \tsa, where erroneous assessments carry downstream consequences for patient safety and research resource allocation. \tool instantiates these principles through a section-level \hitl design described in \cref{sec:method:loop}.